genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Results exploration:  Expression Navigator for Isoforms

-In “Program Options” section you can apply two options to run the analysis.
-The first one - “Apply fragment bias correction” - if checked, the application runs the bias detection and correction algorithm which can significantly improve accuracy of transcript abundance estimates.
+In "Program Options" section you can apply two options to run the analysis.
+The first one - "Apply fragment bias correction" - if checked, the application runs the bias detection and correction algorithm which can significantly improve accuracy of transcript abundance estimates.
-Use the second option “Apply multiple reads correction” if you’d like to apply the multiple reads correction.
+Use the second option "Apply multiple reads correction" if you’d like to apply the multiple reads correction.

 The application finds isoforms that are differentially expressed between